Become a Surgical Technologist

 What to Expect in the Surgical Technologist Program

-We teach our students the core competencies that will make them successful in a team environment, working collaboratively and communicating effectively with surgeons, nurses, healthcare teams, patients and their families.
+We teach our Surgical Technologist students the core competencies that will make them successful in a team environment, working collaboratively and communicating effectively with surgeons, nurses, healthcare teams, patients and their families.
 As a Surgical Technologist student, you will gain an in-depth understanding of basic anatomy and physiology, aseptic techniques and infection control, and general and specialized surgical procedures.
-You will then practice what you learned in your lecture classes by performing simulated operating room exercises in our program’s laboratory classes.
+You will then practice what you learned in your lecture classes by performing simulated operating room exercises in our Surgical Technologist program’s laboratory classes.

-In the final quarter of your Surgical Technologist training, you will begin your clinical rotation, where you will go out to hospitals and/or surgery centers to gain exposure to real operating rooms and real procedures with real patients.
+In the final quarter of your Surgical Technologist program, you will begin your clinical rotation, where you will go out to hospitals and/or surgery centers to gain exposure to real operating rooms and real procedures with real patients.
 This clinical component is what makes our Surgical Technologist program stand out in providing you with real-world experience to properly prepare you to enter the operating room.

 Upon successful completion of the Surgical Technologist program, you will be awarded an Associate in Occupational Studies degree (AOS), as authorized by the New York State Board of Regents.
 Our Surgical Technologist program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).